- What is Prudential RideLondon?

 Full details of timings for road closures will be made available in due course.

-A number of river crossings will also be closed for some or all of the day.
+A number of bridges will also be closed for some or all of the day.

 Buses around the events will be on diversion or will finish early due to the road closures.